brokebit/SolarDataLogger/Readme.md

 - SENSOR_TYPE: Set this to whatever you want. i.e. ESP32-C6 or ESP32-S3.
 No more than 24 characters

 ![alt text](https://github.com/brokebit/SolarDataLogger/blob/main/hardware/Schematic-v1.1.svg?raw=true)
+# MQTT

+## Channels
+- Influx data is sent to MQTT_TOPIC
+- Command should be submitted to the channel named mac address + "-cmd" i.e. FFEEDDCCBBAA-cmd
+- Commands responses are sent to the channel named mac address. i.e. FFEEDDCCBBAA

-# Support remove MQTT Commands
+## Support remote MQTT Commands
 - ota - Perform an OTA Update
 - rbk - Roll back to previous version
 - rst - Reboot